Trump packs trade team with veterans of steel wars with China

 "We will certainly respond in the same way," he said, adding that Washington and Beijing "should find good solutions that are acceptable to both and not go to extremes.
 It will hurt both."

-Chinese state media have warned that any new tariffs imposed by Trump would lead to retaliation against Boeing (BA.N) aircraft, Apple (AAPL.O) iPhones and U.S. corn and soybeans.
+Chinese state media have warned that any new tariffs imposed by Trump would lead to retaliation against Boeing aircraft, Apple iPhones and U.S. corn and soybeans.

 (Additional reporting by Michael Martina in Beijing; Editing by David Chance and Ross Colvin)